ashokreddy1613/Interview/Interview-Questions.md

 7. Check Logs of the Ingress Controller

 ### I have created a service object that is not mapped to a deployment.
 What could be the reason and how do you debug it?
-    If a Service isn’t mapping to a Deployment:
+If a Service isn't mapping to a Deployment:
-        Check label-selector mismatch
+- Check label-selector mismatch
-        Inspect endpoints
+- Inspect endpoints
-        Verify ports and namespaces
+- Verify ports and namespaces
-        Ensure pods are running and ready
+- Ensure pods are running and ready

 ### What are the different ways to specify the probes in Kubernetes?
 In Kubernetes, probes are used to monitor the health of containers and ensure traffic is only sent to healthy pods.
 There are three types of probes, and each can be configured in different ways to check the application status.